GoogleContainerTools/skaffold/docs/content/en/docs/workflows/ci-cd.md

  - default:deployment/getting-started failed.
 Error: received Ctrl-C or deployments could not stabilize within 1m: kubectl rollout status command interrupted.
 FATA[0006] 1/1 deployment(s) failed
 ```

+**Configuring `healthcheck` for multiple deployers or multiple modules**

+If you define multiple deployers, say `kubectl`, `helm` and `kustomize`, all in the same skaffold config, or compose a multi-config project by importing other configs as dependencies, then the `healthcheck` can be run in one of two ways:
+- _Single status check after all deployers are run_.
+This is the default and it runs a single `healthcheck` at the end for resources deployed from all deployers across all skaffold configs.
+- _Per-deployer status check_.
+This can be enabled by using the `--iterative-status-check=true` flag.
+This will run a `healthcheck` iteratively after every individual deployer runs.
+This can be especially useful when there are startup dependencies between services, or you need to strictly enforce the time and order in which resources are deployed.

 ## Traditional continuous delivery: `skaffold build | skaffold deploy`